-You can find the log file in <app data>\ShoreWare Client\Logs on Windows 2000, or <install dir>\Logs on other platforms.
+You can find the log file in <app data>\ShoreWare Client\Logs on most Windows machines, or <install dir>\Logs on other platforms.
 (See the section, "Using the History File" on page 6-8" for examples of pathnames.)

 Creating Verbose Logs